David-OConnor/stm32-hal/README.md

 The intent isn't to support every STM32 family: Main support will be for newer ones, like L4, L5, H7, and U5.

-Most peripheral modules are independent: The only dependency they have within the crate is the `ClockCfg` trait, which we may move to a standalone crate later.
+Most peripheral modules are independent: The only dependency they have within this library is the `ClockCfg` trait, which we may move to a standalone crate later.
 This makes it easy to interchange them with other projects.